remap/ndn-pi/README.md

         faceid=3 remote=udp4://224.0.23.170:56363 local=udp4://192.168.16.7:56356 ...

- Now you can tell the forwarder to route traffic to that face.
-Run
+4. Tell the forwarder to route traffic to the face you discovered in *3*.

         nfdc-register / <faceid>